 You can also set synchronization to run automatically on the branch server.
 Configure the image synchronization formula to apply the highstate regularly.
-For more information about Image Synchronization Formula, see [Salt > Formula-imagesync >].
+For more information about Image Synchronization Formula, see Specialized-guides > Salt.

+Chapter 3.
 Deploying Terminals

 This section covers how to integrate terminals into your Uyuni for Retail environment.
 You can prepare the Uyuni for Retail installation for image deployment.
 Finally, you can deploy terminals using network boot and other methods.